flemcorp-cloud/Python-Code-Samples/README.md

-The folder contains the Python program files for Module 5.
+The branch contains the Python program files for Module 5.

 Student: Hezekiah Watson